Meet Good Time Group's new Executive Chef.

 The Polish Place

-The beloved Polish Place at Mount Tamborine has been through a lot in recent times.
-Completely rebuilt from the ground up following a devastating tragedy, we are so glad owners Phil & Ania were unequivocally committed to bringing back the best Polish food and hospitality around.
+The beloved Polish Place at Mount Tamborine not too long ago got completely rebuilt from the ground up following a devastating tragedy.
+And we couldn’t be more glad that owners Phil & Ania were unequivocally committed to bringing back the best Polish food and hospitality around.
 The beautifully restored fireplace sits pride of place in their dining room, essentially there to warm your soul while you devour the eats and take in the spectacular view.

 Where: 333 Main Western Road, Mount Tamborine